 But even at this tennis challenge, it’s not all about tennis.
 Each day provides opportunities for guests to participate in yoga classes, water aerobics, cardio exercise and other blood-pumping pursuits.
 And the pros hang around well into the evening, leading tables of guests for dinner and dancing under a sky filled with bright, Caribbean stars.

 A nation with a proud seafaring history, Antigua celebrates its salty heritage with an annual regatta and sailing week, held every April and May.

-Next year will mark the 28th year for the Antigua Classic Yacht Regatta, the largest and longest-running classic yacht regatta in the Caribbean, and past celebrations of the subsequent sailing week have traditionally included a number of thrilling races.
+The Antigua Classic Yacht Regatta is the largest and longest-running classic yacht regatta in the Caribbean, and past celebrations of the subsequent sailing week have traditionally included a number of thrilling races.

 But if you think this sounds like an event built for the majority of attendees to serve as simple spectators—you’re wrong.
 The Antigua Sailing week offers the opportunity for all sailors (wannabe or otherwise) to get involved in the races by chartering a yacht with their own crew or joining a yacht as a crewmember.
 Or you can just relax and use the craft for an adventure holiday (crews can be hired, too).
 Meanwhile, the sailing week parties are open to all and vary from casual affairs held at the yacht club or shindigs at the beach, to party-down bashes that last long into the night. —T.J.

 Antigua’s beaches aren’t the only thing that will appeal to wellness-seekers; the island boasts world-class spas, energizing hikes and healthy food options to invigorate both body and mind.